w4bremer/template-rust/README.md

-# Hello world template
+# rust template

-This template is supposed to be a template for other technology templates.

 ## Features

-* helloworld: creates a simple README
+* stubs: creates the crate files for a crate